History of Mozambique: Independence (1975)

 After 10 years of sporadic warfare and Portugal's return to democracy through a leftist military coup in Lisbon, which replaced Portugal's Estado Novo regime with a military junta (the Carnation Revolution of April 1974), FRELIMO took control of the territory.
 Within a year, most of the 250,000 Portuguese in Mozambique had left—some expelled by the government of the nearly independent territory, some fleeing in fear—and Mozambique became independent from Portugal on 25 June 1975.
-A law had been passed on the initiative of the then relatively unknown Armando Guebuza of the FRELIMO party ordering the Portuguese to leave the country in 24 hours with only 20 kilograms (44 pounds) of luggage.
+A law had been passed on the initiative of the then relatively unknown Armando Guebuza of the FRELIMO party ordering Portuguese citizens to either become exclusively Mozambican, or leave the country in 24 hours with only 20 kilograms (44 pounds) of luggage.
 Unable to salvage any of their assets, most of them returned to Portugal penniless.

 Civil War (1977–1992)

-Formed in 1975, Mozambican National Resistance, an anti-communist group sponsored by the Rhodesian Intelligence Service, and the apartheid government in South Africa, launched a series of attacks on transport routes, schools and health clinics, and the country descended into civil war.
+Formed in 1975, Mozambican National Resistance (RENAMO), an anti-communist group sponsored by the Rhodesian Intelligence Service, and the apartheid government in South Africa, launched a series of attacks on transport routes, schools and health clinics, and the country descended into civil war.
 In the United States, the CIA and conservatives lobbied for support to RENAMO, which was strongly resisted by the State Department, which would "not recognize or negotiate with RENAMO".

-In 1984, Mozambique negotiated the Nkomati Accord with P. W. Botha and the South African government, in which Mozambique was to expel the African National Congress in exchange for South Africa stopping support of Renamo.
+In 1984, Mozambique negotiated the Nkomati Accord with P. W. Botha and the South African government, in which Mozambique was to expel the African National Congress in exchange for South Africa stopping support of RENAMO.
 At first both sides complied but it soon became evident that infringements were taking place on both sides and the war continued.
 In 1986, Mozambican President Samora Machel died in an air crash in South African territory.
 Although unproven, many suspect the South African government of responsibility for his death.
 Machel was replaced by Joaquim Chissano as president.
 The war was marked by huge human rights violations by both RENAMO and FRELIMO.

-With support for RENAMO from South Africa drying up, in 1990 the first direct talks between the FRELIMO government and Renamo were held.
+With support for RENAMO from South Africa drying up, in 1990 the first direct talks between the FRELIMO government and RENAMO were held.
 In November 1990 a new constitution was adopted.
 Mozambique was now a multiparty state, with periodic elections, and guaranteed democratic rights.
 On 4 October 1992, the Rome General Peace Accords, negotiated by the Community of Sant'Egidio with the support of the United Nations, were signed in Rome between President Chissano and RENAMO leader Afonso Dhlakama, which formally took effect on the October 15, 1992.
 A UN Peacekeeping Force (ONUMOZ) oversaw a two-year transition to democracy.
 The last ONUMOZ contingents departed in early 1995.